-The Crown prosecutor and the lawyer for the accused (defence counsel) will meet before the trial date to discuss the case.
+The Crown prosecutor and the accused's lawyer, known as the defence counsel, will meet before the trial date to discuss the case.

 What happens at a pre-trial meeting?

 The Crown prosecutor and the defence lawyer may negotiate a resolution that works in the best interest of the accused person.
 The accused person always needs to tell the defence lawyer how they want to proceed with the case.
 If the accused agrees to the offer from the Crown prosecutor, the case will move forward.